hoytech/quadrable/README.md

 ### Non-inclusion proofs

-So far we have discussed proving that a queried value exists in the database.
-For many applications it is also necessary to be able to prove that a value does *not* exist in the database.
+So far we have discussed proving that a queried value *exists* in the database.
+For many applications it is also necessary to prove that a value does *not* exist.
 These are called "non-inclusion proofs".

-In a pure sparse merkle tree, every leaf is conceptually present in the tree, even if they are empty.
-In this case it would be sufficient to provide an existence proof for the corresponding empty leaf.
+In a pure sparse merkle tree, every leaf is conceptually present in the tree, even if it is empty.
+In such systems it would be sufficient to provide an existence proof for the corresponding empty leaf.
 However, Quadrable uses the collapsed leaf optimisation which means that this will not work since the paths to the empty leaves might be blocked by collapsed leaves.
-Because of this, non-inclusion proofs are slightly more complicated, however this is well worth the reduction in proof sizes we get from collapsed nodes.
+Because of this, non-inclusion proofs are slightly more complicated, however this complexity is more than made up for by the reduction in proof sizes.

 To provide a non-inclusion proof, Quadrable uses one of two methods, depending on the structure of the tree and the key hash of the queried record.